Aqua Teen Hunger Force: Premise

+From left to right: Master Shake, Meatwad and Frylock.

 The series centers on the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, a selfish, pathologically lying milkshake; Frylock, a calm and intelligent box of French fries; and Meatwad, a shapeshifting, childlike ball of ground meat.
 They live together and frequently conflict with their human neighbor Carl, a middle-aged, boorish, lecherous sports fanatic.
 The protagonists also encounter new antagonists in most episodes.
 Some episodes feature cameos from celebrities appearing as fictionalized versions of themselves.

 The Mooninites are two aliens from the Moon who frequently appear, serving as primary antagonists and wreaking havoc through a series of illegal or destructive actions.
 The Mooninites appear more than most characters outside the main cast.
 Other recurring characters have made several appearances, including Oglethorpe and Emory, MC Pee Pants, Cybernetic Ghost of Christmas Past from the Future, and Markula.
 Episodes often end with the non-canonical deaths or injuries of major characters, or destruction to their property, only to be restored without explanation in the following episode.

 In the show's first seven seasons, the protagonists live in a suburban neighborhood in South New Jersey.
 During the eighth season, the location was changed to Seattle, Washington.
 The Seattle setting appears entirely identical to the Jersey setting.
 As of the ninth season, the same neighborhood is identified as "Seattle, New Jersey".

 Cold openings

 During the first two seasons, episodes cold-opened with a glimpse into the laboratory of Dr. Weird.
 He and his assistant Steve use the first several seconds of the show to create monsters, disasters, and various things.
 In earlier episodes of the first season, the monsters or creations usually form the basis of the plot, but as the crime-fighting element of the program disappeared, the Dr. Weird segment became a non sequitur opening gag.

 In the third season, the Dr. Weird openings were replaced with segments from the pilot episode of Spacecataz, an unaired spin-off created by Willis and Maiellaro.
-Six episodes were planned for production, but Adult Swim felt there was little that could be made into five more episodes since all the characters were destroyed at the end of the pilot, despite the parent series being predominantly not canonical.
+Six episodes were planned for production, but Adult Swim felt there was little that could be made into five more episodes since all the characters were destroyed at the end of the pilot, despite the parent series having little to no canon.
 These segments featured the Mooninites and Plutonians trading insults, gestures, and practical jokes.
 The full Spacecataz pilot is available as a special feature on the Volume Four DVD box set.
-The Mooninites appear to outsmart the Plutonians for much of the series including tagging the Plutonians' ship and reversing a prank that involved 50 million large pizzas.

 Cold openings were eliminated starting with the fourth season premiere, "Dirtfoot".
 A one-off cold opening featuring Dr. Weird and Steve was used once again in the season eight premiere "Allen Part One".